dribdat/dribdat/README.md

 You can configure your instance with the following basic environment variables:

 * `SERVER_URL` - fully qualified domain name where the site is hosted
+* `SERVER_SSL` - in production, add this to make the app redirect all visitors to the HTTPS address
 * `DRIBDAT_ENV` - 'dev' to enable debugging, 'prod' to optimise assets etc.
 * `DRIBDAT_SECRET` - a long scary string for hashing your passwords - in Heroku this is set automatically
 * `DATABASE_URL` - if you are using the Postgres add-on, this would be postgres://username:password@... - in Heroku this is set automatically
 * `CACHE_TYPE` - in production, you can use built-in, Redis, Memcache to speed up your site (see `settings.py`)
-* `SSLIFY` - in production, add this to make the app redirect all visitors to the HTTPS address

-If you would like to use external clients, like the chatbot, to remote control Dribdat you need to set:

 * `DRIBDAT_APIKEY` - for connecting clients to the remote [API](#api)

 Use `.flaskenv` or `.env` to store environment variables for local development.